Read on to find out about the best loans for bad credit.

 While it sounds slightly complicated, the process of checking your credit score is actually pretty easy.

 At this point, you can utilise a few different credit reference agencies like Experian or Equifax.
-These agencies check up on your credit history and piece all the relevant information together to give you your own, unique, score.
+These agencies calculate your credit score and it's free to check it with them.

-First, you'll typically have to start an account on whatever agency's website you choose and provide them with a bit of personal information.
-Don't worry though, it's a fairly unobtrusive process and you'll often just need to give them your name, address, and date of birth.
+First, you'll have to start an account on a credit reference agency's website and provide them with a bit of personal information.
+This is to check you're who you say you are and usually includes: your name, address, and date of birth.
 You might also be asked to give them any details surrounding your income and employment.

 After you've given them all they needed, the agencies will begin generating a credit report and score specific to your own personal finances.
 This report that they make shows you your credit history, including any loans, credit cards, or other forms of credit you've applied for or used in the past.
 It also points out any times you've missed payments.

-Aside from those credit reference agencies we just mentioned, you'll likely also enjoy using credit monitoring services to keep an eye on your score.
+Aside from those credit reference agencies we just mentioned, there are also credit monitoring services which you can pay for.
 These services allow you to monitor your credit score and give you reports on a regular basis, often sending alerts when there are any changes or updates to your credit file.

 While there's often rumours that regularly checking your credit score can adversely affect your credit rating, we need to put these to bed as they're simply not true.